Getting started with swarm modeEstimated reading time: 4 minutes

 - three Linux hosts which can communicate over a network, with Docker installed

 - the IP address of the manager machine

 This tutorial requires three Linux hosts which have Docker installed and can communicate over a network.
 These can be physical machines, virtual machines, Amazon EC2 instances, or hosted in some other way.
 You can even use Docker Machine from a Linux, Mac, or Windows host.
 Check out Getting started - Swarms for one possible set-up for the hosts.

-manager1) and two of them will
+manager1) and two of them are

 Note: You can follow many of the tutorial steps to test single-node swarm as well, in which case you need only one host.
-Multi-node commands will not work, but you can initialize a swarm, create services, and scale them.
+Multi-node commands do not work, but you can initialize a swarm, create services, and scale them.

 Docker Engine 1.12 or newer

 This tutorial requires Docker Engine 1.12 or newer on each of the host machines.
 Install Docker Engine and verify that the Docker Engine daemon is running on each of the machines.
 You can get the latest version of Docker Engine as follows:

 If you are using Linux based physical computers or cloud-provided computers as hosts, simply follow the Linux install instructions for your platform.
 Spin up the three machines, and you are ready.
 You can test both single-node and multi-node swarm scenarios on Linux machines.